mkdocs/mkdocs/docs/dev-guide/themes.md

 ### Example custom theme Localization/Translation workflow

+!!! note
+    If your custom theme is extending an existing one which is already providing translation catalogs such as the built-in themes of MkDocs, your custom theme's translations will inherit from the main the one it extends.

+    This means that you can only concentrate on the added translations and still benefit from the translations from the theme you extend while being allowed to override any of extended theme's translation!

 Let's pretend you're working on your own copy of the [mkdocs-basic-theme] and want to add translations to it.